cdapio/cdap/cdap-docs/introduction/source/index.rst

      :class: grey-table

      * - Current Approach
-       - - Write a custom consumer that reads from source (Example: Kafka)
+       - - Write a custom consumer that reads from source (example: Kafka)
          - Write the data to HDFS
          - Create external table in Hive called ``stream_ip2geo``
        - - HDFS